Oumaymaell/AI-CSC4301-Search-Algorithms/README.md

 # AI-CSC4301-Search-Algorithms
-Uisng unity, make a pathfinding project where you experiment different search and heuristic strategies and compare between them.
+Using unity, @AichaBelghiti2001 and I made a pathfinding project where you experiment different search and heuristic strategies and compare between them.
+In this project, aisha Belghiti and I reproduced the pathfinding project of @SebLague and tried different search algorithms (DFS, BFS, UCS, A*) and heuristic strategies (Manhattan, Euclidien) with the same cost in all directions.
+While running this project, you can see different paths resulting from the pathfinding algorithms simultaneously with different colours.
+You can see also the total time each strategy takes and the number of nodes explored.